 JSON Diff Tool

-A JSON diff tool compares two JSON documents side-by-side and highlights exactly where they differ — added keys, removed keys, changed values, and structural differences.
-It parses both inputs before
+A JSON diff tool compares two JSON documents and reports exactly where they differ: added keys, removed keys, changed values, and nested structural changes.
+Unlike a plain text diff, it parses both inputs first, so formatting differences (whitespace, indentation) do not count as changes.
+Object keys are unordered in JSON, so reordering keys alone is not treated as a difference.

 Quick answers